Vitols999/QMS-WIKI/DocHandleGpxFiles.md

 There are two ways to load GPX or QMS files.

-1) When you start QMapShack from the command line you can add a list of GPX and QMS files
+1) When you start QMapShack from the commandline you can add a list of GPX and QMS files

     qmapshack file1.gpx file2.qms